 - (a) A group of members or a Local Unit may bring matters before Convention for consideration by means of resolutions submitted to the Constitution, Bylaws, Resolutions & Policy Committee.
-These resolutions may include proposed constitutional changes, policy matters or position statements. - (b) The Board of Directors may submit its own resolutions to Convention. - (c) All resolutions for submission to Convention must be received at the Union head office at least ninety (90) forty-five (45) days prior to Convention or they shall not be considered. - (d) All policy resolutions shall not exceed 150 words. - (e) Copies of resolutions shall be provided to all members at least thirty (30)days prior to Convention. - (f) Emergency resolutions may be submitted from the floor in writing to the table at convention by at the close of the first day.
-An emergency resolution must deal with a subject matter that has arisen during the ninety (90) forty-five (45) days immediately preceding the opening of the convention.
+These resolutions may include proposed constitutional changes, policy matters or position statements. - (b) The Board of Directors may submit its own resolutions to Convention. - (c) All resolutions for submission to Convention must be received at the Union head office at least ninety (90) days prior to Convention or they shall not be considered. - (d) All policy resolutions shall not exceed 150 words. - (e) Copies of resolutions shall be provided to all members at least thirty (30) days prior to Convention.

+(f) Emergency resolutions may be submitted from the floor in writing at convention by the close of the first day.
+An emergency resolution must deal with a subject matter that has arisen during the ninety (90) days immediately preceding the opening of the convention.
 The Constitution, Bylaws, Resolution & Policy Committee shall determine whether it is an emergent resolution or not and proceed accordingly.